Thursday, 14 May 2026

 I want it to choke me, choke me, choke me

-The lyrics went on to spark some controversy, claiming they were glorifying sexual violence.
-Just remember this, kids: there are no fifty shades of gray in consent.
+The lyrics went on to spark some controversy claiming they were glorifying sexual violence.
+Just remember this, kids: there are no fifty shades of grey in consent.

 Alternating between operatic high notes and an edgier rock sound, Alexandra Căpitănescu gives a varied and capable vocal performance.
 Romania has a pretty rough decade behind it in terms of Eurovision success, but 'Choke Me' should qualify with relative ease.